jake-leland/RPNCalc/README.md

 RPNCalc
 =======

-A (sort-of) Reverse Polish Notation Calculator
+A (sort-of) Reverse Polish Notation Calculator.

 Note: This is a [Processing](http://processing.org/) sketch.